pathfindertools/orbit-community-microgen/content/pages/index.md

 meta:
   pageTitle: Filecoin Orbit Community
   pageDescription: >-
-    The Orbit Community Program is the next step towards building a thriving, engaged community, and a great way to dive into the Filecoin ecosystem.
+    The Filecoin Orbit Community Program is the next step towards building a thriving, engaged community, and a great way to dive into the Filecoin ecosystem.
   siteImageSrc: >-
     https://res.cloudinary.com/protocolai/image/upload/v1655178096/orbit-community/orbit-community-social-sharing_wr9wic.jpg
 ---